 As a result of Educational partner input, it was determined that Burrel's LCAP goals were still a reflection of our community's needs.
-The Goals and Actions include: Providing Beginning teacher support, Teacher retention, Maintaining an Intervention Teacher for struggling students, PBIS/MTSS systems of positive discipline, providing social emotional support from contracted Psychologist and Clinicians, and provide educational field trips for all students.
+The Goals and Actions include: Providing Beginning teacher support, Teacher retention, Maintaining an Intervention Teacher for struggling students in both academic and SEL, PBIS/MTSS systems of positive discipline, providing social emotional support from contracted Psychologist and Clinicians, and provide educational field trips for all students.